facebookincubator/CP-Bench/README.md

 2. After you generating a reference log file, you can execute the run_model.sh script (note this scripts currently supports 4 GPU types, make adjustments if needed).

-    Very important: You need to modify run_model.sh script to specify the reference log file you generated in step 1.
+    Important: You need to modify run_model.sh script to specify the reference log file you generated in step 1.

 ```
 conda activate [your-env-name]